sigcsets/sigcse_website/events/comped/index.md

  -->
 **Call for volunteers for Program Chair and other committee positions**

-Fill out the form below if you are interested in volunteering as a Program Co-Chair or other position for CompEd 2021 (possibly to be held in India) or a future CompEd: [Program Chair and other committee positions volunteer form.](https://forms.gle/JHJoaSsSUPEK9Lfj9)
+Fill out the form below if you are interested in volunteering as a Program Co-Chair or other position for CompEd 2021 (to be held in India) or a future CompEd: [Program Chair and other committee positions volunteer form.](https://forms.gle/JHJoaSsSUPEK9Lfj9)

 Please respond by March 2, 2020, though we will continue to look at responses after that date if required.